Keeping your driving licence up to date

 Keeping your details correct

-Informing DVA of your changed details will ensure your records are up-to-date and all future driving licence reminders are sent to your correct address.
+Informing DVA of your changed details will make sure your records are up to date and all future driving licence reminders are sent to your correct address.
 If you permanently move to another country, you can’t register your new address on your Northern Ireland driving licence.
 You’ll need to contact the driving licence authority in your country of residence for information on exchanging.

 When changing your address you’ll need to: